 Reusable nappies from birth – what are the options?

 My cloth nappy journey started when I was pregnant with my first son six years ago.
-I was keen to use cloth for the financial savings and was lucky to have a sister in law who had already used them on a part time basis, so could give me a few tips along the way.
+I was keen to use reusable nappies for my newborn for the financial savings.
+Luckily my sister in law who had already used them on a part time basis, could give me a few tips along the way.
 I bought my first all-in-two fitted nappies preloved.
 I was lucky to get a selection of outer wraps, a nappy bucket and few sized nappies from my sister in law to get me started.

 With my second son, we used cloth about a day or so after his birth once the meconium (first poo) had passed.
 We already had one in cloth, so adding another didn’t really make much difference.
 I bought a second nappy bucket and 25 size one Tots Bots Bamboozles for his first few months in cloth.
 We later moved on to Tickle Tots all-in-ones and hybrids for their slim fit and absorbency.
 Our third son was born this Spring and we are using a selection of bamboozles with wraps, prefolds and also trialling a few newborn nappies as well .
 Here’s how we’ve been getting on!

 The all-in-one options are quick and easy to use.
 They have a lower rise at the front to accommodate a cord tie or clamp, give you a great slim fit, particularly on smaller newborns and are undeniably super-cute on the bum!
 If prints are your thing, and you are expecting a smaller newborn, the pop-in newborn nappies are a great fit but not the most absorbent out of all the nappies we have tried.
 I tend to add a folded cotton face cloth or muslin to boost the absorbency.